Tiny-Earth/DemoSite/site/src/design.md

     Until you've completed the learning experiences module, you may wish to keep the assessments and activities as simple ideas, then build on them later.
  -->
 ````

 ---
+## Module Learning Objectives

+!!! compat ""
+    By the end of this module, you will be able to...
+      - Compare low and high structure course designs and describe the benefits of high structure.
+      - Describe the advantages of a learner-centered syllabus.
+      - Make a plan for incorporating high-impact practices into your own course structure.

+---